QuorZak/Emotionally-Informed-Chatbot/README.md

 ```

 Note: ensure your root directory is the root of the repository in order to run the commands mentioned above.
 Note: In order for the application to access OpenAI, an API key is required.
-Please email us so we can send the API key to the marker
+Please set this up in your own .env file.

 If you want to add your own images, you can run the auto_splitter.py code to help you get your files into the correct folders.
 Change the file paths in the code to the location of your images and desired output folders.